golang/proposal/design/6282-table-data.md

 	c := a*b

 While operators can allow for very succinct code, they do not seem to fit in Go.
-Go’s arithmetic operators only work on numeric types, they don’t work on slices.
+Go's arithmetic operators only work on numeric types, they don't work on slices.
 Secondly, arithmetic operators in Go are all fast, whereas the operation above is many orders of magnitude more expensive than a floating point multiply.
 Finally, multiplication could either mean element-wise multiplication, or